publicdocs/uscode/assets/md/titles/usc52/us/usc/t52/stII/ch209/schII/ptD/spt1/m__us_usc_t52_s21003.md

     This chapter, referred to in subsec. (b)(3), was in the original “this Act”, meaning [Pub.
 L. 107–252][/us/pl/107/252], Oct.
 29, 2002, [116 Stat.
 1666][/us/stat/116/1666], known as the Help America Vote Act of 2002, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Tables.

-    Subchapter III of this chapter, referred to in subsec. (b)(4), was in the original “title III”, meaning title III of [Pub.
+    Subchapter III, referred to in subsec. (b)(4), was in the original “title III”, meaning title III of [Pub.
 L. 107–252][/us/pl/107/252], Oct.
 29, 2002, [116 Stat.
 1704][/us/stat/116/1704], which is classified principally to subchapter III (§ 21081 et seq.) of this chapter.
 For complete classification of title III to the Code, see Tables.

     The National Voter Registration Act of 1993, referred to in subsec. (e), is [Pub.
 L. 103–31][/us/pl/103/31], May 20, 1993, [107 Stat.
 77][/us/stat/107/77], which is classified principally to chapter 205 (§ 20501 et seq.) of this title.
 For complete classification of this Act to the Code, see Tables.

  __Codification__

-    Section was formerly classified to [section 15403 of Title 42][/us/usc/t42/s15403], The Public Health and Welfare, prior to editorial reclassification and renumbering in Title 52, Voting and Elections.
-Any notes below for amendments to this section prior to 2013 reflect the former classification of this section.
+    Section was formerly classified to [section 15403 of Title 42][/us/usc/t42/s15403], The Public Health and Welfare, prior to editorial reclassification and renumbering as this section.
+Some section numbers referenced in amendment notes below reflect the classification of such sections prior to their editorial reclassification to this title.

  __Amendments__